dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 ![](Images/pivottable/image25.png)

 Next explain what relative periods are.
 These periods are relative to today’s date.
 They will constantly update as time goes forward and therefore are often a good choice for favorites.
-For example, if you are in 2021 and choose “Last Year” as the relative period, 2020 will be selected.
+For example, if you are in 2023and choose “Last Year” as the relative period, 2022 will be selected.
 In 2022, this will automatically shift to 2021.
 Over time, you will not have to edit each of the items you have saved as the selection of its data will constantly change.

 ![](Images/pivottable/image1.png)